sabirdvd/sunshineatnoon.github.io/_posts/2015-9-3-How-to-install-caffe.md

 ![runtest-success][1]

-## Training LeNet on MNIST with Caffe
+## Compile python interface for caffe

+Python is convinient and easy to use.
+Especially helpful when you want to use caffe in a project.

-1. First we need to insall [pip][3].
+1. To compile python interface for caffe, first we need to insall [pip][3].
 Pip is a package management system used to install and manage software packages written in Python.
 It can help us install all the dependencies the python interface needs.

         sudo apt-get install python-pip
 2. Next, we need to use pip to install all the dependecies for python interface, run the following shell command in caffe/python: